MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/profiler/profiler-azure-functions.md

   :::image type="content" source="./media/profiler-azure-functions/choose-plan.png" alt-text="Screenshot of where to select App Service plan from drop-down in Functions app creation.":::

 - Linked to [an Application Insights resource](/previous-versions/azure/azure-monitor/app/create-new-resource).
-Make note of the instrumentation key.
+Make note of the connection string.

 ## App settings for enabling the .NET Profiler